sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Marvel of Innovation

-At 13th level, when you first gain this feature, choose a type of artisanís tools you are proficient with and a newly invented foodstuff, object, or trade good that could conceivably be crafted using those tools.
+At 13th level, when you first gain this feature, choose a type of artisan√≠s tools you are proficient with and a newly invented foodstuff, object, or trade good that could conceivably be crafted using those tools.

-For example, using brewerís supplies you
+For example, using brewer√≠s supplies you

-could invent carbonated sodas, using glassblowerís tools you could invent glowing iridium glassware, or using jewelerís tools you could invent a fine mechanism for better performing pocket watches.
+could invent carbonated sodas, using glassblower√≠s tools you could invent glowing iridium glassware, or using jeweler√≠s tools you could invent a fine mechanism for better performing pocket watches.

 Whenever you use your chosen tools to create trade goods, you can instead create your new invention as a trade good.
-Your new invention has a value equal to 5 times the value of normal trade goods created using those tools as shown on the Artisanís Tools and Profession Checks table on page 338 of the *Adventurerís Guide*.
+Your new invention has a value equal to 5 times the value of normal trade goods created using those tools as shown on the Artisan√≠s Tools and Profession Checks table on page 338 of the *Adventurer√≠s Guide*.

-Any other uses your invention may have are at the Narratorís discretion, but its utility shouldnít exceed that of other mundane adventuring gear.
+Any other uses your invention may have are at the Narrator√≠s discretion, but its utility shouldn√≠t exceed that of other mundane adventuring gear.

 In addition, your notoriety as a great inventor spreads along with your invention.
-While you are in a region youíve sold your invention in, you have advantage on prestige checks.
+While you are in a region you√≠ve sold your invention in, you have advantage on prestige checks.

 ### Technological Attunement

-At 14th level youíve managed to bypass many of the arcane roadblocks regarding magic item attunement through the clever use of technology.
+At 14th level you√≠ve managed to bypass many of the arcane roadblocks regarding magic item attunement through the clever use of technology.

 * + You can attune to up to 5 magic items at once.
   + You ignore all heritage, culture, class, level, and alignment requirements when attuning to or using a magic item.